enqueuer-land/enqueuer/README.md

 Available in every subscription and in publishers that provide synchronous properties.
 It gets executed when the subscription or publisher receives a message.
 A `message` object is available having all of attributes returned from the received message.
+Depending on the protocol implementation, there'll be additional objects to this hook.
+For instance, in the built-in http implementation, there's a `statusCode` and a `body` variables.
 `elapsedTime` is also available here, with elapsed time, in milliseconds, since the instantiation of this component.

 #### fields
-Every event object has 3 properties:
+Every hook object has 3 properties:

 **script**\
 Javascript code snippet executed when the event is triggered.\
 Yeah, I mean it.
 See it [it](https://github.com/enqueuer-land/enqueuer/blob/master/examples/crypto-require.yml) by yourself.
+But be careful, with great power comes great responsibility.

 **store**\
 Data to be persisted across requisitions\
 **assertions**\